 In today’s business environment, it’s increasingly important for finance and accounting candidates to showcase additional soft skills outside of their core competencies, emphasizing strengths in areas like communication, technology, and leadership.
 Businesses are looking for talent that can fulfill multiple roles at once, moving fluidly between related workflows and bringing broader perspectives to tasks that had previously been siloed.

-That means spells an opportunity for finance and accounting employees who can develop hybrid skills.
+That means an opportunity for finance and accounting employees who can develop hybrid skills.
 But which skills are the most valuable in a constantly evolving marketplace?

 We recommend the following: